HuDingWei/Technical-Skills-Assessment-Task---ZHAW-Research-Assistantship/README.md

 ---

 This project encompasses program code, a generated dataset, and the resulting research paper.
-The main components of the project are:
+The main components of the project are implemented using Python 3.7.4 in Spyder 4.2.5:

 Task1: Animal Movements
 The Task1_animals_movements directory contains the algorithm for generating animal movement data and visualizing their movement routes.